 $10 monthly after 3 months N/A

 One of the notable disadvantages of Trade360 is trading costs.
 The minimum spread for the EUR/USD is 4.0 pips or $40 per 1.0 standard lot.
 Trade360 deploys a commission-free trading environment, which is almost seven times more expensive than commission-based offers at competitive brokers.
 Plus500 counters with a commission-free mark-up of 0.8 pips - numbers taken on 09.11.2022. five times cheaper than Trade360.
 Swap rates on leveraged overnight positions apply at Trade360 and Plus500, and traders have to pay for third-party payment processor costs.
-Plus500 notes a 0.50% currency conversion fee but remains cheaper than Trade360.
+Plus500 notes a currency conversion fee of up to 0.7% but remains cheaper than Trade360.

 Security and Trust